j3camero/rustcult.com/README.md

 ![A walled town in Rust containing many bases](https://i0.wp.com/rustne.ws/wp-content/uploads/2023/01/splash.jpg)

-You can render images like this with your own data.
+You can render images like this with your own data

 ```